Remarks apropos of your humble narrator

 While working at a previous agency, I was assigned to this site as a “maintainer.”
 I was soon informed that my duties included not only maintaining the site, but fixing glaring bugs littered throughout this e-commerce and gift registry site.
 Did I mention that the site is actually two pre-compiled ASP.NET web applications?
 And that the administration site is built in PHP, with no function/object sharing between admin & user-facing sections?
 Two completely separate codebases working on the same database.
 Yikes.

-Despite the issues, it’s a treat to work on the site because I believe it is filling a need.
-They deal exclusively in Fair Trade products, trading directly with the producers (which you can find out more about on their meet the producers page) so that you know your purchases and registry listings benefit artisans with minimal intervention.
+Despite the issues, it was a treat to work on the site because I believed it filled a need.
+They dealt exclusively in Fair Trade products, trading directly with the producers (which you can find out more about on their meet the producers page the site has been taken down since they sold the company in early 2013) so that you know your purchases and registry listings benefit artisans with minimal intervention.

-This site is built using ASP.NET & PHP, using MySQL as the data store.
-I’ve built an AJAX-powered stock management tool which uploads and parses CSVs given to them by their order fulfillment warehouse to keep their admin system and warehouse system in sync.
-I also manage Fairgift’s Subversion servers to keep their code in check.
+This site was built using ASP.NET & PHP, using MySQL as the data store.
+I built an AJAX-powered stock management tool which uploads and parses CSVs given to them by their order fulfillment warehouse to keep their admin system and warehouse system in sync.
+I also managed Fairgift’s Subversion servers to keep their code in check.

 During my final year at Rutgers, I took my first course in Information Visualization.
 I had known for a while that I loved beautiful design, but who knew there was a discipline which could guide you through all the techniques, skills, and requirements to make that idea in your head into a logical, cohesive, and data-dense piece of art?
 I was floored (my professor and Edward Tufte were the primary catalysts here).